Cazoo Oaks Tips: Rory Delargy guide to Friday's Epsom showpiece

 Went into the notebook when producing a powerful and sustained run to beat Mystery Angel in the Listed Montrose Stakes in Newmarket’s November mud, and improved further when a length second to Dubai Fountain in the Cheshire Oaks on her return.
 Had to wait for a gap as winner got first run there and was conceding a penalt too, so it’s easy enough to see her turning the tables.
 Best form on soft/heavy, but she did land a novice on good ground last summer.

-The Musidora apparently pricked the bubbles of both Noon Star and Teona, but neither had the tactical speed to cope with Ryan Moore’s masterful smash-and-grab ride on the winner and both will do better for the lesson they were taught there.

-Noon Star had looked all about stamina prior to York and comfortably disposed of Lingfield Trial winner Sherbet Lemon at Wetherby.
-Reading that literally would be dangerous given the likes of Divinely and Ocean Road were not seen to best effect at Lingfield, but it remains a better guide to Noon Star’s place in the pecking order than what happened at York.
-She is likely to be seen to best effect up in trip and off a more even gallop.
+The Musidora apparently pricked the bubbles of both Noon Star (now an absentee) and Teona, but neither had the tactical speed to cope with Ryan Moore’s masterful smash-and-grab ride on the winner, and both will do better for the lesson they were taught there.
+Noon Star comfortably disposed of Lingfield Trial winner Sherbet Lemon at Wetherby, but while the Musidora was clearly a better race on paper than the Lingfield contest, the likes of Divinely and Ocean Road were not seen to best effect in the latter, and collateral form has a habit of blowing up on big race days.